smark-1/wagtailterms/README.md

 The url path can be anything you want.
 This is the url that will be used to access the terms on the frontend

 ---

+## Usage
+This wagtail package adds a Draftail entity to create a term and a definition for a word.
+The most common use case would be for the user to hover over a word on a page and a definition would appear above the word.